Tua Tagovailoa

-Early life and high school career
+Early life

 Tagovailoa was born in ʻEwa Beach, Hawaii, to Galu and Diane Tagovailoa, as the oldest of four children in a Samoan family.
-He was said to have grown up with an intense interest in football, with his parents noting that he would sleep with a football under his arm every night as a small child.
+He was said to have grown up with an intense interest in football, with his parents noting that he slept with a football under his arm every night as a small child.
 During Pop Warner games when he was eight years old, when his peers could typically throw a football little more than 10 yards, he routinely threw passes of more than 30 yards.

 As a child, his main inspiration was his grandfather Seu Tagovailoa.
 He was highly respected in the local Samoan community and was regularly addressed as "Chief Tagovailoa".
 Seu believed that Tagovailoa would eventually grow into a football star and he requested that he visit him after every game to report his progress.
 Tagovailoa briefly considered quitting the sport after Seu's death in 2014 until he and his father agreed that he could best honor him by continuing to play.

-When Tagovailoa began varsity football in high school, he threw for 33 passing touchdowns during his first season with three interceptions and 2,583 passing yards.
+When Tagovailoa began varsity high school football at Saint Louis School, he threw for 33 passing touchdowns during his first season with three interceptions and 2,583 passing yards.
 Tagovailoa said a big inspiration and motivation for his performance was how his father disciplined him, saying he used a belt whenever Tagovailoa threw an interception.
 In 2016, Tagovailoa played in the All-American Bowl, and in his regular season threw for 2,669 passing yards with 27 passing touchdowns and seven interceptions.
 He was also chosen to be a part of the Elite 11 roster as one of the top high school quarterbacks in the nation, where he was named MVP of that roster.
+Throughout his career, fans and announcers alike had difficulty pronouncing Tagovailoa's name.
+He educated people on his culture by teaching them the correct pronunciation.

 Tagovailoa was deemed a four-star recruit during the 2017 recruiting cycle and was ranked the top high school prospect in the state of Hawaii.
-He attended Saint Louis School in Honolulu, the same school as 2014 Heisman Trophy winner and Atlanta Falcons quarterback Marcus Mariota, where Mariota served as a mentor to him when they were growing up in Hawaii.
+He attended Saint Louis School in Honolulu, the same school as 2014 Heisman Trophy winner Marcus Mariota, where Mariota served as a mentor to him when they were growing up in Hawaii.
 He had 17 offers to play on a college football scholarship before eventually enrolling at the University of Alabama in January 2017.
+Tagovailoa likened Alabama's hospitality to Hawaii's when picking the school, and credits Alabama's church-going culture for making it feel more similar to his home state.
+Tagovailoa's 'pastor dad' also had a vision that he would go on to play at Alabama, despite the lack of recruitment out of Hawaii by the school.